 A report appeared in the North British Daily Mail on Tuesday 21 October 1879 of Queen’s Park winning 3-1 away to Milton of Campsie.
 The report did not specify the date on which the match took place but it has to be assumed that it was Saturday 18 October.

 On Saturday 25 October, Queen’s Park beat 3rd Lanark Rifle Volunteers 6-0 before a crowd of 1,500 at Hampden Park.
 Although there had been a number of changes in the Volunteers’ line-up since the sides last met, a Queen’s victory by such a wide margin had not been anticipated.
 Queen’s Park were four up at the interval.
-According to the Glasgow Herald, the goals came from James Richmond, Billy McKinnon, “severe tussle” and Richmond again.
-The North British Daily Mail, however, gave the scorers of the second and third goals as Jamie Weir and Tom Highet.
-The second half scorers were Richmond and McKinnon “after a brilliant run”.
+According to the Glasgow Herald, the goals came from James Richmond, Willie Mackinnon, “severe tussle” and Richmond again.
+The North British Daily Mail, however, gave the scorers of the second and third goals as Jimmy Weir and Tom Highet.
+The second half scorers were Richmond and Mackinnon “after a brilliant run”.

 On Saturday 1 November, Queen’s Park were back in Scottish Cup action, defeating Partick FC 5-1 at Hampden Park in their third round tie.
-The goals came from an own goal, James Richmond, Tom Highet, not known and Jamie Weir.
+The goals came from an own goal, James Richmond, Tom Highet, not known and Jimmy Weir.
 Nisbet scored for Partick seconds before the end.

 There was a large attendance at the Holm Quarry Ground in Kilmarnock on Saturday 8 November 1879 to see Queen’s Park beat an Ayrshire Association select side 3-1.
-Jamie Weir scored the only goal of the first half with a splendid shot.
+Jimmy Weir scored the only goal of the first half with a splendid shot.
 The other two goals came near the end of the game – one was an own goal by the Ayrshire ‘keeper but the scorer of the other goal is not known.